 - Allow to ferment on the counter for 24-36 hours depending on your room temperature.
 The water kefir will become darker, and slightly cloudy.
-It will be a bit less sweet, though still quite sweet (not sour like kombucha).
+It will be a bit less sweet, though not as sour as kombucha.

 - Strain the water kefir grains out, and flavour the water kefir for the second fermentation (see below).

--Finished water kefir will build up carbonation.
+-Water kefir will continue to build up carbonation for at least a few weeks.
 Store it in plastic pop bottles, or swing-top bottles that can handle the carbonation pressure.

 Water Kefir Flavours (for 2nd fermentation):

-Juice: Flavour the water kefir by adding 1/3 parts of juice to 2/3 parts of kefir.
-I don’t recommend acidic juices because they end up with weird floaty bits.
+- Juice: Flavour water kefir by adding 1/3 part of juice to 2/3 part of kefir.
+Avoid acidic juices (like orange and pineapple) because the water kefir creates floaty bits.
 Clear juices, like blueberry, apple and pomegranate make nice sodas.

-Herbs and Spices: You can add spices directly to your second fermentation.
+- Herbs and Spices: You can add spices directly to your second fermentation.
 Fresh ginger is particularly nice.
-Herbs are best added as a tincture.
-Make a tincture by brewing up a strong tea (like mint) then mixing it with the water kefir.
+Herbs are best added as an elixir.
+Mix herbal elixirs like juice, 1/3 herbal elixir to 2/3 water kefir.